 - Research the games that your child wants to play and check their ESRB rating to make sure that they are appropriate.

-- If they are playing on a computer make sure that it has up-to-date antivirus and anti-malware installed.
-Have the computer in a central location, like the family or living room.
+- Make sure all devices use up-to-date antivirus and anti-malware software.
+Keep the computer in a central location, like the family or living room.

-- Tell your child to let you know before they download something and look into installing parental control software.
+- Tell your child to let you know before downloading anything and look into installing parental control software.

-- Help your child choose a username that doesn't reveal their identity.
+- Help your child choose a screen name that doesn't reveal their identity.
 Usernames should be non-identifying, like "Frisbee10," and not include things such as first and last name, nickname, birthday, address, or school name.

-- Passwords should be strong and complex.
-They should contain upper and lower case letters, numbers and symbols.
+- Passwords should be strong and complex, using upper and lower case letters, numbers and symbols.
 You can make up a sentence with your child that they can use as a password for their gaming accounts.